ChiragAgg5k/suraksha-ai/docs/milestone 2.md

 ## Patent Research

-Given that our SPOT AI research seems to incorporate unique and non-obvious technical breakthroughs, it can definitely qualify for a patent.
+Given that our SuRक्षा research seems to incorporate unique and non-obvious technical breakthroughs, it can definitely qualify for a patent.
 We might be able to patent the combination of AI-powered object detection, anomaly detection, fire detection, real-time updates, and a chatbot interface for engaging with CCTV camera data.

 We should perform a comprehensive prior art search before filing for a patent to make sure that our idea is actually original and has not been anticipated by already developed technology.
 To help our team navigate the patent application process, which usually entails producing a comprehensive specification, claims, and supporting documentation, we need to speak with a patent attorney or agent.